Exercising with Parkinson's

 For more information about Exercise PD programs, please visit Exercise with Parkinsons Disease.

-The treadmill has been used in studies to determine its effectiveness in improving walking ability in people with Parkinson Disease (PD).
-Most therapists have clients work at a challenging speed for 20-30 minutes at least twice a week, with minimal use of hands, and then upgrade the program.
-Backward walking is a skill problem in people with Parkinson’s Disease.
-This problem can be seen on the Functional Gait Assessment test.
-Clients may walk backward on the treadmill to increase hip extensor strength, stretch the hip flexors and improve skills in the backward direction.
+Treadmills have been proven to improve the walking ability of people with Parkinson’s Disease (PD).
+Most therapists have clients work at a challenging speed for 20-30 minutes at least twice a week with minimal use of hands; gradually they increase the intensity.
+Backward walking is also an issue for people with PD, as seen on the Functional Gait Assessment test.
+Clients may walk backward on the treadmill to increase hip extensor strength, stretch hip flexors, and improve skills in the backward direction.

-The program will utilize specialty T3XH treadmills.
-These treadmills:
+The program will utilize specialty T3XH treadmills, which feature:

 - Extended handrails with neutral-position, angled grips that ensure secure entry and exit